-There’s nothing more exciting than coming up with an idea, then building it into the next big thing.
+There’s nothing more exciting than coming up with an idea then building it into the next big thing.
 When you create a website, the possibilities are almost limitless.
-To help you decide the best site for you, we’ve put together a list of 50 website ideas that’ll put you on the road to success.
+To help you decide the best site for you, we’ve put together a list of 53 website ideas that’ll put you on the road to success.

-Whether your aim is to establish a professional online presence, display your portfolio or share your interests, these website ideas will inspire you.
+Whether your aim is to establish a professional online presence, display your portfolio or share your interests, these website ideas will inspire you and make you money.

 A blog can be a valuable feature within most types of websites, but starting a blog website can open up a wealth of opportunities.
 People use blogs to connect with others, showcase their writing chops or share their expertise.
 Eventually, some even figure out how to monetize a blog and make writing their full-time job.
 These blog templates are helpful plug-and-play options, but you can also use them to spark your own website design ideas.